googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **5.7.11.2.5.8 Format 8: PaintTransform**

 Format 8 is used to apply an affine transformation to a sub-graph.
 The paint table that is the root of the sub-graph is linked as a child.
-See 5.7.11.1.5 for general information regarding transformations in a color glyph definition.
+For general information regarding transformations in a color glyph definition, see 5.7.11.1.5.

 *PaintTransform table (format 8):*